Chomedey Autoroute (A-13)

 This 2006 photo shows the northbound Chomedey Autoroute (A-13) at EXIT 6 (A-40 / Metropolitan Autoroute) in Saint-Laurent (Montreal), just north of Pierre Trudeau (Dorval) International Airport.
 The blue guide sign on the right dates back to the 1970s, when the then-toll expressway was built.
 (Photo by Laura Siggia Anderson.)

-The proposed route, which was designated A-13 in 1966, was amended later to provide a southerly connection to A-20 (Veterans Memorial Autoroute).
-In order to prevent competition with the tolled Laurentian Autoroute nearby, the proposed Chomedey Autroute - named for the French military officer who founded Montreal - was to be a toll road financed and built jointly between the Federal government (which paid 25 percent of the cost) and the provincial government (which paid the remainder).
+The proposed route, which was designated A-13 in 1966, was amended later to provide a southerly connection to A-20 (Remembrance Highway).
+In order to prevent competition with the tolled Laurentian Autoroute nearby, the proposed Chomedey Expressway - named for the French military officer who founded Montreal - was to be a toll road financed and built jointly between the Federal government (which paid 25 percent of the cost) and the provincial government (which paid the remainder).

 The 1969 decision by provincial and Federal officials to build Mirabel International Airport on 97,000 acres in St. Scholastique, a farming community 60 kilometers (37 miles) northwest of Montreal, provided an important catalyst for the construction of A-13.
 The proposed autoroute was seen as a crucial link between Trudeau and Mirabel airports as it was to traverse the grounds of both facilities.
 (At the time Mirabel Airport was proposed, it was to replace Trudeau Airport eventually.)